LeeWannacott/nvim-dogecomments/README.md

-# Nvim plugin under development.

 Description: Help Doge get to the moon by letting Doge comment out your code.
 Written in moon language.

 Install: `Plug 'leewannacott/nvim-dogecomments'`

-How to use:

 Current Keymappings to call different functions.
 ```lua